List of FESPACO award winners

 Panafrican Film and Television Festival of Ouagadougou (FESPACO) is an important biannual African film festival.
-The most prestigious award given out at the festival is the "Étalon d'or de Yennenga" (Golden Stallion of Yennenga), named in reference to the mythical founder of the Mossi empire.
-The "Étalon d'or de Yennenga" is awarded to the African film that best shows "Africa's realities".
-Originally the festival just handed out one "Étalon de Yennenga", however in 2005 it introduced with the "Étalon d'argent de Yennenga" (Silver Stallion of Yennenga) and the "Étalon de bronze de Yennenga" (Bronze Stallion of Yennenga) two additional awards and renamed the main award to "Étalon d'or de Yennenga".
+Its most prestigious award is the Étalon d'or de Yennenga (Golden Stallion of Yennenga), named in reference to the mythical founder of the Mossi empire.
+The Étalon d'or de Yennenga is awarded to the African fictional or documentary feature film that best represents "Africa's realities".
+Originally the festival handed out just one Étalon de Yennenga, however in 2005 it introduced the Étalon d'argent de Yennenga (Silver Stallion of Yennenga) and the Étalon de bronze de Yennenga (Bronze Stallion of Yennenga) and renamed the original award Étalon d'or de Yennenga.

-Other special awards include the Oumarou Ganda Prize, given for the best first film, and the Paul Robeson Prize for the best film by a director of the African diaspora.
+Other awards include the Oumarou Ganda Prize named after the Nigerien film director and in recognition of the best debut film, and the Paul Robeson Prize for the best film by a director of the African diaspora.